denzven/denzven/README.md

 ### Do Check out my [website](https://denzven.pythonanywhere.com)!!

-Thank you and have a graet day!
+Thank you and have not a good, but a great day!